 France is the seventh-largest economy in the world and the third-largest economy in Europe as per the data available for the year 2020.
 It enjoys a free market developed economy dominated by the services sector.
 It is the only country that received the largest Foreign Direct Investment from investors across the world and was also visited by the most tourists in the world in 2019.
 The key industries in France include the energy, tourism, and services sectors.
 There are a lot of job opportunities that are available for expats in France across multiple sectors.
-The unemployment rate of France is high compared to other developed countries and has been pegged at 8.3% for the year 2020.

 The emerging sectors like space research and development, information technology, and health services offer numerous job opportunities and help boost the employment rates in the country.
 The tourism sector also offers a lot of job opportunities as France is a popular destination amongst tourists.
 France also attracts professionals in engineering, science, and medical professionals from all over the world.

 France has a diversified and highly developed free-market economy.
 As of 2021, France is the seventh-largest economy in the world in terms of nominal GDP (Gross Domestic Product).
 The service sector dominates the economy with a huge share of 78.8% of the GDP, followed by the industrial sector with a 19.5% share.

 France’s GDP has been growing at an annual rate of 6%, and it has reached a valuation of US $2598.91 billion.

 The COVID-19 pandemic has specifically affected the services sector of France, including the tourism industry, educational sector, and other technical services industries.
 Finance, health services, research sectors, and IT sectors are now the emerging sectors in the market.